Saturday, 15 April 2023

 Temple view

-Dakshinamurthy - This might be installed at a latter stage.
+Dakshinamurthy - This might be installed at a later stage.

-Gajabirusta Vimanam huge crack from top to bottom The temple was constructed with brick
+Gajabirusta Vimanam has huge cracks from top to bottom The temple was constructed with brick

 ( Ambal Sannadhi )